Autinfit/PingPong/README.md

 ### How to Create a Simple Ping-Pong Game in Windows Forms and Visual Studio:

+- In this tutorial we are going to create a simple Ping-pong game using the C# programming language.

 ### Cómo crear un juego de Ping-Pong sencillo en Windows Forms y Visual Studio:

 - **_En este tutorial vamos a crear un juego de Ping-pong sencillo utilizando el lenguaje de programación C#._**